 While I was staying at The Cove Rotana Resort I picked up a jet ski for the morning and zoomed along the coast.

 Every time I go jet skiing these days it’s with my girlfriend on the back and she hates it when I go fast.
-From the sound of her screams I always know I push it too far though, so this really is an amazing adventure activity to do in the UAE.
+From the sound of her screams I always push it too far but what can I say, it’s so much fun!

 Where to stay in Ras Al Khaimah – The Cove Rotana Resort